- AS BACHELOR OF SCIENCE

 The foundation for simulations is a broad basic background in mathematics, engineering sciences, computer science and natural sciences.
 From the third semester on – with the help of a personal mentor – an individualized lesson plan is devised that combines subjects that reflect the student’s own interests.
 In accompanying lectures, interdisciplinary principles and relationships are taught.
 Practical problems help to deepen interdisciplinary networking.
-In general, the papers related to strongly to current research, thanks to the study program being affiliated with the Stuttgart Center for Simulation Science (SC SimTech).
+In general many classes are strongly related to current research, thanks to the study program being affiliated with the Stuttgart Center for Simulation Science (SC SimTech).

 - Enjoy solving mathematical problems